Why should I earn a college degree?

 Earn a Degree in Just 15 Months

-Fremont College offers accelerated degree programs that take just 15 months to complete.
+Fremont University offers accelerated degree programs that take just 15 months to complete.
 Degree programs are available in Healthcare Management, Healthcare Information Technology, Paralegal Studies, Multimedia Design, Digital marketing and Business Leadership.

 The Healthcare Management and Business Leadership degree programs are part of our Degree Completion Program where students can apply previously-earned college credits or an associate degree toward a bachelor degree that can be completed in 15 months.
 The Healthcare Information Technology, Paralegal Studies, and Multimedia Design programs are associate degree programs that also take 15 months to complete.
 Contact us today to learn how you can earn a degree and be prepared for a career in an in-demand field in a little over one year.
 You can also request a free career guide that includes information about career options available for each degree program.